-Capital Gains Distribution (Managed Funds) - Definition
+Capital Gains Distribution (Managed Funds) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.